bitfinity-network/tech-docs-bitfinity-evm/docs/evm/rpc.md

   Additionally, PoW-related block metadata such as `nonce` and `difficulty` contain all zeroes.

-- The `eth_coinbase` method returns the EVM address of the EVMC Engine.
-  For example, for the EVMC Engine deployment on the `bitfinity` account, `COINBASE` returns _0x4444588443C3a91288c5002483449Aba1054192b_.

 - There is no concept of uncle (aka ommer) blocks.
   The `eth_getUncleByBlockHashAndIndex` and `eth_getUncleByBlockNumberAndIndex`
   methods always return `null`.